Nadasawah90/Install-Kubernetes-K8s-with-kubeadm/README.md

 # Install-Kubernetes-with-kubeadm
 ## Architecture
-we wnat to set up a 5-node Kubernetes cluster on CentOS 9, with:
+We want to set up a 5-node Kubernetes cluster on CentOS 9, with:

 2 Master nodes (control plane, for HA) & 3 Worker nodes Using kubeadm as the bootstrap tool.